Sentencing disparity: France

-Some prison reform and prison abolition supporters have argued that race and gender are both valid reasons for disparity in sentencing.
+By race

+United States

+A 2001 University of Georgia study found substantial sentencing racism against African Americans "after controlling for extensive criminological, demographic, and socioeconomic variables".
+The study found that in US federal courts, "blacks... less likely to get no prison term when that option is available; less likely to receive downward departures [from the guidelines]; and more likely to receive upward adjustments and, conditioned on having a downward departure, receive smaller reductions than whites".

+A 2023 study found for grand juries in the USA a "small but statistically significant disparate impact on Black defendants", but no taste-based discrimination or statistical discrimination between black and white races based on data from a quarter million felony cases.

+Equality versus equity

+Some have argued in favor of sentencing disparity because of social equity or substantive equality for race and gender.
 In 2016, Mirko Bagaric argued that African-Americans and Indigenous Australians should receive a sentencing discount in all but the most serious of crimes, in part to offset unacknowledged biases to the opposite effect, while women should "be treated more leniently when they commit the same crime as a man" - in this case, he did not make any exception for serious offending.
-In the United Kingdom, Jean Corston's 2007 report planned as a "review of women with particular vulnerabilities in the criminal justice system" is described as making the case "that prisons should be scrapped for all but a tiny number of women", which Corston justified on the basis "equality does not mean treating everyone the same".
+In the United Kingdom, Jean Corston's 2007 report planned as a "review of women with particular vulnerabilities in the criminal justice system" is described as making the case "that prisons should be scrapped for all but a tiny number of women", which Corston justified on the basis "equality does not mean treating everyone the same" (social equality, formal equality).
 She proposed "Custodial sentences for women must be reserved for serious and violent offenders who pose a threat to the public" and that overt separate sentencing for men and women could be considered after then-pending equality legislation.
+In 2024, UK's Secretary of State for Justice Shabana Mahmood unveiled plans to decrease the number of women in jail, close women’s prisons, or convert them to male prisons to tackle an overcrowding crisis.
+For this purpose, Mahmood plans to establish a new public body, the Women’s Justice Board, and increase prison alternatives for women, such as community sentences and residential women’s centres.

-Some feminists argue that giving women lighter sentences is infantilizing, based on stereotyping, and incompatible with gender equality.
+Some legal commentators and Men's Rights activists argue that giving women lighter sentences than men is infantilizing, based on stereotyping, and incompatible with gender equality.